Azure/azure-powershell/src/EventGrid/EventGrid.Autorest/docs/Az.EventGrid.md

 Updates a partner registration with the specified parameters.

 ### [Update-AzEventGridPartnerTopic](Update-AzEventGridPartnerTopic.md)
-Asynchronously updates a partner topic with the specified parameters.
+Asynchronously creates a new partner topic with the specified parameters.

 ### [Update-AzEventGridPartnerTopicEventSubscription](Update-AzEventGridPartnerTopicEventSubscription.md)
 Update an existing event subscription of a partner topic.